exfidabona/atlaschain/README.md

 Thank you for your interest in contributing to The P2P Marketplace Project!

-Quorum is built on open source and we invite you to contribute enhancements.
+This project is built on open source and we invite you to contribute enhancements.
 Upon review you will be required to complete a Contributor License Agreement (CLA) before we are able to merge.
 If you have any questions about the contribution process, please feel free to send an email to [research@coen.io](mailto:research@coen.io).

 ## License